FOREX-Dollar slips and yuan soars as investors eye Biden presidency

 "The uncertainty is more around whether it will happen before the election and how big it will be," said Rodrigo Catril, senior FX strategist at National Australia Bank in Sydney.
 "Investor confidence is growing that Biden will win the presidential election by a clear margin, reducing the risk that Trump disputes the result."

-The risk-sensitive Australian dollar AUD=D3 rose 0.1% on Friday to put it a fraction higher for the week, despite analysts interpreting a Tuesday central bank statement as a signal of monetary easing to come.
+The risk-sensitive Australian dollar AUD=D3 rose 0.2% on Friday to $0.7179, putting put it a fraction higher for the week, despite analysts interpreting a Tuesday central bank statement as a signal of monetary easing to come.
+AUD/

 Elsewhere, a 10% surge in oil prices this week, on optimism about stimulus and supply disruptions owing to a storm in the Gulf of Mexico and strike in Norway, has boosted oil-linked currencies.
 O/R